Gaurav927/Hidden_Markov_Model/README.md

 intermediate values as it builds up the probability of the observation sequence

 #### Problem 2
-We need to find most probable hidden states that rise to given hidden state
+We need to find most probable hidden states that rise to given observation

 #### Problem 3